ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

    abstraction barrier might be compromised.
 There is also a remote chance that I will quantum-tunnel through the floor and break my leg on the floor below.
 Neither of these is likely.

+5. (2) Newtypes will not be able to take advantage of this new facility, as newtype constructors cannot have contexts.

 Alternatives
 ------------
 * Instead of using a quantified constraint and invoking the solver, we could come up with a more